Hello everyone!

 Attention

 The GRANT ...
 IDENTIFIED BY syntax was removed in MariaDB 10.4+.
-Always create the user with CREATE USER separately before executing GRANT.
+Always create the user with CREATE USER separately before running GRANT.
 Also, replace YourStrongPassword@2024 with a unique and secure password — never use generic passwords in production.

-Result: You have a running MariaDB server and a database ready for your application.
+Result: You have a MariaDB server running and a database ready for your application.

 Installing WordPress